Ecovibe-KE/EcoVibe/README.md

     VITE_FIREBASE_API_KEY=your-firebase-api-key
     ```

+The develop environmentclient can be found here: `[https://ecovibe-staging.web.app/](https://ecovibe-develop.netlify.app/)`, remember to update the server to point to this endpoint in the appropriate places.
+Also, remember CORS 😜 settings on the server.
-The staging environment client can be found here: `https://ecovibe-staging.web.app/`, remember to update the server to point to this endpoint in the appropriate places.
+The staging environment client can be found here: `[https://ecovibe-staging.web.app/](https://ecovibe-staging.web.app/)`, remember to update the server to point to this endpoint in the appropriate places.
 Also, remember CORS 😜 settings on the server.

 ### Server-Side